wu87988622/ohara/docs/user_guide.md

 - "JMX_HOSTNAME" should be same as the host running Ohara Configurator container so as to access the jmx service in docker from outside.
 - "JMX_PORT" should be opened by docker (for example, add "-p $JMX_PORT:JMX_PORT")

+> All services host by Ohara Configurator are based on docker technique.
+By default Ohara Configurator use ssh to control the docker containers from remote nodes (see [Docker](#docker) section).
+In this mode, please make sure the ssh account added by [Node APIs](rest_interface.md#node) should have sudo permission to run docker command (see [here](https://docs.docker.com/install/linux/linux-postinstall/) for related steps).

 ----------

 #### Keep the data of Configurator